Intsia bijuga: Uses

-The timber of this species is a very durable and termite-resistant wood, making it a highly valued and versatile building material with applications in engineering and construction as well as decorative work.
+The timber of this species is often used due to its durablity and termite resistance compared to other types of wood, making it suitable in engineering and construction contexts as well as decorative work.
 It has a density of 830 kg/m3 and an above-ground life expectancy of more than 40 years.

-The tree had many uses in the indigenous communities where the tree is found — the timber was used for house building and for the construction of canoes and rafts, and for the carving of ornaments and tools.
+The tree had many uses in the indigenous communities where the tree is found—the timber was used for house building and for the construction of canoes and rafts, and for the carving of ornaments and tools.
 A dye can be extracted from the wood, and an insect repellent can be made from the seeds.
 Decoctions from various parts of the tree have been used to treat a range of ailments such as diarrhoea, rheumatism, pain, colds and influenza.

 Conservation

 As of October 2024, Intsia bijuga was classified on a worldwide scale as near threatened by the International Union for Conservation of Nature (IUCN); however, various regional authorities have given it different ratings.
 For example, in Queensland, Australia, it has been given least concern status, whereas in the neighbouring Northern Territory it is listed as critically endangered.
 It is also listed as critically endangered in Singapore, but as vulnerable in India.